All About Juiciness, Why Resting & Holding Meat Are Different, And Why It's Time To Stop Crying Over Spilled Juices

 He then cooked them, removing them at 140°F internal.
 During cooking they lost about 20% of their weight due to dripping and evaporation.
 One sat three minutes and then he cut it into 3/8" slices, the other waited 20 minutes before slicing.
 After slicing he waited five minutes and collected the juices and weighed them.
 The difference seemed significant: three ounces came out of the unrested meat compared to two ounces from the rested meat.
 But that's only a diff of one ounce from a 33 ounce roast!

-One might say that this is an ounce of precious liquid lost, but Blonder then poured all three ounces on top of the slices, like most of us do after carving, and the meat drank up about an ounce, so what remained was precisely the difference between the rested and unrested meat!
+One might say that this is an ounce of precious liquid lost, but Blonder then poured all three ounces from the unrested meat on top of the slices, like most of us do after carving, and the meat drank up about an ounce, so what remained was precisely the difference between the rested and unrested meat!

 But here's the capper: The resting meat was steaming hot, and moisture evaporated as it rested.
 He measured the loss, about 1/2 an ounce, and if he tented it with foil, it lost almost 3/4 an ounce.
 That's most of the difference between the rested and unrested meats.
 The unrested meat lost naught to evaporation because slicing cools the meat so rapidly.